platformsh/platformsh-docs/docs/src/development/submodules.md

 ## Use of private git repositories

-When using Git submodules that are hosted on private repositories, using the `https` protocol will fail with errors like:
+When using Git submodules that are hosted on private repositories, using the `https` protocol fails with errors like:

 ```bash
 GitProtocolError: unexpected http resp 401 for https://bitbucket.org/myusername/mymodule.git/info/refs?service=git-upload-pack